gprochilo/aha/README.md

 human experience of understanding a previously incomprehensible problem or concept.

-The aha package currently only contains one function:
+The aha package currently contains two functions: `ci.pearson.r` and `test.pearson.r`.
-`ci.pearson.r`.

 ## Installation